RoelAdriaans/adventofcode/README.md

-# Advent of Code 2016
+# Advent of Code 2016, 2019, 2020, 2021 and 2022

-Advent of Code 2016 with tests and utils etc.
+Advent of Code for some years with tests and utils etc.
-Created as part of Python Discords Revival of Code
+Code is in src/adventofcode<years>, tests are in tests/

 ## Todo

+- Create a global adventofcode tool
+- Add --year to adventofcode function
+- Update documentation, currently copied from the latest version (2016)
+- Use adventofcodeutils package instead of utils per year
 - Complete all puzzles (Doh)

 ## Create a new day